afforeroc/blur-effect-posix-openmp/README.md

-# Práctica: Blur effect in C with POSIX and OpenMP
+# Blur effect implementation in C with POSIX and OpenMP

 ## Steps
 * Compile and run with POSIX: `sh run-blur.sh 1`